Abhishekpamulapati/PortfolioProjects/README.md

  Covid project,
- Skip the dishes - It is a SQL project trying to identify the data to better understand its customer base, VR Fitness - It is a marketing project to understand the customer sales for better targetting, PySpark - This project is about cleaning rating csv dataset and defining schemas and testing the pipelines.
+ Skip the dishes - It is a SQL project trying to identify the data to better understand its customer base, VR Fitness - It is a marketing project to understand the customer sales for better targetting, SpotifyAPI - This project about batch processing the API data from a spotify Web App, PySpark - This project is about cleaning rating csv dataset and defining schemas and testing the pipelines.

 ## Languages and tools
-Languages used in this repository are SQL-SSMS, Python- Pandas, Numpy, Matplotlib, Beautiful Soup,Apache PySpark
+Languages used in this repository are SQL-SSMS,Apache PySpark, Python - Libraries:- Pandas, Numpy, Matplotlib, Beautiful Soup,Requests

 ## 🚀 About Me